 More money is spent and more time is wasted in making two hires.
 And the end result might not be properly optimized.

 post-click landing page copywriting, analytics, design, and A/B testing

 As mentioned above, one of the most common mistakes marketing agencies make is providing an incomplete service.
 The client will be left with two options: hire someone to put together the missing pieces or find a company that can provide a complete solution to meet their needs.

 But the example described above is incomplete.
-Copywriting and design are only two services that go hand-in-hand.
+Copywriting and design are only two marketing vendors that go hand-in-hand.
 You must also be capable of tracking how each post-click landing page performs and make tweaks to each one when needed.

 Let’s take a look at the graphic below to find out what testing and tweaking for performance looks like.
 A/B testing is also applicable for post-click landing pages and the most successful digital marketers test their pages regularly (full infographic here):

 There are other factors to consider too.
 Each post-click landing page type will require its own layout, design, style, and optimization.
 These types include:

 post-click landing pages play a huge role in conversions and sales numbers because that is where conversions happen.
 Without them, prospects are not incentivized to claim an ebook, request information about your services, or buy from you.

 Most marketing agencies lack these services, despite there being significant demand.